Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

-Con artists often pursue this age group because they may be less familiar with cybersecurity, often have a sizeable nest egg, and may be more willing to talk on the phone and answer the door to strangers – but anyone can be a victim.
+Con artists often pursue this age group because they may be newer to online experiences, often have a sizeable nest egg, and may be more willing to talk on the phone and answer the door to strangers – but anyone can be a victim.

 Suspect an older adult is experiencing financial abuse or fraud?
 Be sure to file an elder fraud complaint with the FBI.
 To report fraud on a Wells Fargo account, contact us immediately.